Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean: Benchmarking

 We preprocess all used datasets exactly as done by \citet{agarwal_neural_2021}.
 We perform 5-fold cross-validation for all datasets and report the average performances over all folds as well as the standard deviations.
-For reproducibility, we have only chosen publicly available datasets.
-The datasets, as well as the preprocessing and the seeds set for obtaining the folds, are described in detail in the Appendix, \ref{app:reproducability}.
+For reproducability, we have only chosen publicly available datasets.
+The datasets, as well as the preprocessing and the seeds set for obtaining the folds, are described in detail in the Supplemental Material, \ref{app:reproducability}.
 We fit all models without an intercept and explicitly do not model feature interaction effects.